F5Networks/f5-azure-arm-templates/supported/solutions/autoscale/ltm/README.md

-# Deploy LTM-provisioned BIG-IP VE(s) in an Azure VM Scale Set with auto scaling enabled - LTM-Only
+# Deploying BIG-IP LTM VE(s) for Auto Scaling in an Azure VM Scale Set

 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)

 ## Introduction

-This solution uses an ARM template to launch the deployment of F5 BIG-IP VE(s) in a Microsoft Azure VM Scale Set that is configured for auto scaling.
+This solution uses an ARM template to launch the deployment of F5 BIG-IP Local Traffic Manager (LTM) Virtual Edition (VE) instances in a Microsoft Azure VM Scale Set that is configured for auto scaling.
 Traffic flows from the Azure load balancer to the BIG-IP VE (cluster) and then to the application servers.
 The BIG-IP VE(s) are configured in single-NIC mode.
+As traffic increases or decreases, the number of BIG-IP VE LTM instances automatically increases or decreases accordingly.
+Scaling thresholds are currently based on *network out* throughput.
+This solution is for BIG-IP LTM only.

 ## Prerequisites and configuration notes